 Can an astrologer assure you about your future?
 Do the planetary movements decide what’s going to happen tomorrow?
-No one can ever predict with guarantee about what’s happening next door.
+No one can ever predict with a guarantee about what’s happening next door.
 Life is absolutely unpredictable and can shower happiness or bump you physically, financially or emotionally.
 Insurance is a safety parachute when dealing with such unplanned emergencies, as we all know.
 But in today’s era of inflation, no health cover is enough to deal with the health needs and purchasing a new health policy every time is not the right way out either.
-Instead you can opt for a top up health insurance plan that broadens your cover and extends your threshold limit, at a nominal cost.
+Instead, you can opt for a top-up a health insurance plan that broadens your cover and extends your threshold limit, at a nominal cost.
 This health cover is applicable both on independent mediclaim policies and corporate group policies.

 Let’s understand it with an example-

-Top up plans follow a cost-sharing model and is functional in situations where the insured has to bear the treatment cost that exceeds the deductible limit of assured limit.
-When your medical expenses reach the cover limit, your insurer stops taking into account your elevated treatment cost and this is when the top up plan comes into picture by helping the insured deal with the expenses that cross that threshold limit.
+Top up plans follow a cost-sharing model and are functional in situations where the insured has to bear the treatment cost that exceeds the deductible limit of assured limit.
+When your medical expenses reach the cover limit, your insurer stops taking into account your elevated treatment cost and this is when the top up plan comes into the picture by helping the insured deal with the expenses that cross that threshold limit.